 Headphones — including the popular ear bud variety — can cause the same kind of damage as loud sounds from machinery.
 So when you wear headphones, give your ears a break and keep the volume at a reasonable level.
 Your ears will thank you later!

-- Take frequent breaks.
+How can you keep your ears safe?
+First, turn the volume down!
+Instead of cranking the volume up to 10, leave it around 5.
+It also helps to take breaks.
 Your ears need some quiet time every now and then, so take the headphones off and enjoy the silence!